 Where Is The Mat Franco Show?

-Mat Franco’s Magic Reinvented Nightly show is at the LINQ Hotel inside the Mat Franco Theater.
+Magic Reinvented Nightly is at the LINQ Hotel inside the Mat Franco Theater.
 The address is 3535 Las Vegas Blvd S, Las Vegas, NV 89109.

 From the LINQ’s main valet, enter the hotel and take an immediate left.
 Then, turn left again before you get to the front desk and go up the escalator.

-When you get to the top, you’ll see a bar in front of you.
-This is the show’s bar; feel free to order any drinks here and take them into the theater with you.
+You’ll see a bar in front of you when you get to the top.
+Feel free to order any drinks here and take them into the theater with you.

 Now you can’t miss the entrance to the theater – the doors will be on your left after you get off the escalator.
 There will also be ropes showing where to line up for entry.

-Mat Franco’s Las Vegas show runs almost every night of the week.
-Most often, performances are held Monday through Saturday.
-But, there are occasions when Mat takes some days off during the week too.
+Mat Franco’s show runs almost every night of the week.
+Most often, he performs Monday through Wednesday and Friday through Sunday.
+But there are occasions when Mat takes other days off during the week too.

-Performances are at 7:00 pm, and when he does two a night, there’s a second show at 9:30 pm.
-Although more kids and families go to the earlier show, there isn’t much difference in the acts you’ll see.
+Performances are at 7:00 pm.
+But occasionally, he’ll do two a night, with a second one at 9:30 pm.
+Although more kids and families go to the earlier one, there isn’t much difference in the acts you’ll see.